🌇 Sunset Kubernetes deployments

 Instance settings can be managed by staff users by visiting the Instance settings page (

-/instance/status/configuration).
+/instance/settings).
 Some setting configurations cannot be managed this way, and in particular, settings that determine how PostHog should behave at runtime must be set using Environment variables.
 Please review the Environment variables list for further details.

 The actual list of settings that can be updated varies depending on which version of PostHog you're running.
 The Instance settings page will provide a detailed list and description of all settings available.